Datatab

 In a dependent sample, the measured values are connected.
 For example, if a sample is drawn of people who have knee surgery and these people are interviewed before the surgery and one week and two weeks after the surgery, it is a dependent sample.
 This is the case because the same person was interviewed at two points in time.

-Measurements are repeated when a person is questioned at different times.
-This is the case, for example, when a person is asked about the intensity of the pain after 3, 6 and 9 months after a surgery.
+Measurements are repeated when the same person is questioned (measured) at different points in times.
+This is the case, for example, when a person is asked about the intensity of their pain after 3, 6 and 9 months after a surgery.

 Difference of analysis of variance with and without repeated measurements

-If 3 or more independent samples are available, ANOVA without repeated measures is used.
+If three or more independent samples are available, ANOVA without repeated measures is used.
 But be careful, of course the assumptions have to be checked!
 More about this later!

 Difference analysis of variance with and without repeated measurement